hdorgeval/le-livre-des-rois/src/markdown/en/warner/06-faridun/07-how-faridun-divided-the-world-among-his-sons.md

 How all the princes, prudent, wise, and shrewd,

-All-hailed him as the master of fran !
+All-hailed him as the master of Iran !

 As marchlords thus these men of noble birth